-- 1. Have been accepted into the Teacher Education Program at least one semester prior to the student teaching semester - 2.
-Have a 2.50 cumulative GPA (Transfer + Barton GPA combined) - 3.
-Have senior level status - Have passed PRAXIS (Reading, Writing, and Math) or provided documentation of SAT or ACT scores allowing exemption.

-- 5. Have completed the application required for admittance into student teaching - 6.
-Have been recommended for student teaching by the program area coordinator and advisor - 7.
+- Have been accepted into the Teacher Education Program at least one semester prior to the student teaching semester - Have a 2.50 cumulative GPA (Transfer + Barton GPA combined) - 3.
+Have senior level status - 4.
+Have passed Praxis I (Reading, Writing, and Math) or provided documentation of SAT or ACT scores allowing exemption. - 5.
+Have completed the application required for admittance into student teaching - Have been recommended for student teaching by the program area coordinator and advisor - 7.
 Education of the Deaf and Hard of Hearing majors must have passed the sign proficiency test - 8.
-Have completed the requirements for educational methods courses - a.
-A candidate failing any education methods course will not be allowed to student teach until the course has been re-taken and successfully completed - b.
-All student teaching placements are made through the office of the Director of Field Experience - EDU 450 Education Capstone - EDU 470 Student Teaching or EDU 473/474 Student Teaching
+Have completed the requirements for educational methods courses - A candidate failing any education methods course will not be allowed to student teach until the course has been re-taken and successfully completed - All student teaching placements are made through the office of the Director of Field Experience - EDU 450 Education Capstone - EDU 470 Student Teaching or EDU 473/474 Student Teaching